 The first tier is for small websites on a budget.

-InMotion uses a domain name and database cap.
-This means that you can have up to 2 websites and up to 6 databases (e.g. software installs on the same domain).
-Everything else is unmetered, including email, SSD storage, performance, etc.
+InMotion Hosting uses a domain name and database cap.
+This means that you can have up to 2 websites and up to 3 databases (e.g. software installs on the same domain).
+That comes with 50GB storage, 500MB email storage and unlimited bandwidth.

 Bluehost uses domain name, website space and email account caps.
 This means that you can connect a single website, but you are also limited on your file storage and email accounts that you can set up.